SHeRLoc: Synchronized Heterogeneous Radar Place Recognition for Cross-Modal Localization: Methods

 \subsection{Rotation Invariance and Intentional Translation Variance}

-As shown in \figref{fig: qpn}, negatives that are spatially distant but share an overlapping \ac{FOV} produce similar features when using Cartesian BEV representations, as seen in \cite{nayak2024ralf, cai2022autoplace}.
-Furthermore, nearby positives may exhibit feature mismatches due to small rotations.
-These issues are particularly problematic in long-range radar-based PR.
-To address this, we leverage the polar transform \(f_{\text{polar}}\), multi-view generation \(f_{\text{multiview}}\), feature extraction \(\mathcal{G}\), and HOLMES \(\mathcal{H}\) to achieve rotation invariance and intentional translation variance.
+As shown in \figref{fig: qpn}, spatially distant negatives with overlapping \ac{FOV} produce similar features when using Cartesian \ac{BEV}, as seen in \cite{nayak2024ralf, cai2022autoplace}.
+Also, nearby positives may exhibit feature mismatches due to small rotations.
+To address this, we leverage \(f_{\text{polar}}\), \(f_{\text{multiview}}\), \(\mathcal{G}\), and \(\mathcal{H}\) to achieve rotation invariance and intentional translation variance, thereby maintaining discriminative power in long-range radar PR.
+See RING++~\cite{xu2023ring++} for more details about invariance and equivariance.